 Employees need to be aware of all Board policies applicable to employee conduct.
-You are acknowledging that you understand your responsibility to comply with the following employee conduct stipulations.
+Employees are required to acknowledge that they understand their responsibility to comply with the following employee conduct stipulations.
 Violations of conduct expectations can result in disciplinary action, up to and including termination.